nduevans/cdk-github-cicd/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# AWS CDK / Typescript / Codepipeline with unit-tests Example

+AWS CDK (Infrastructure as Code) You can use this template to start your project for deploying serverless applications in AWS - Lambda, DynamoDB, APIGateway, etc

 ## Useful commands